Night Flight (1933 film): Reception

 MGM's choice of an all-star cast was intended to elevate Night Flight to epic status.
 The film, however, was sequenced in episodic style with many of the scenes concentrating on one of the sub-plots; Gable's scenes, for example, featured his fateful last flight, primarily filmed in the cockpit without spoken dialog.
 Most of the sequences were filmed in isolation with little interaction between the lead actors.
 Although premiered in a longer two-hour version, the final film was received favorably by critics.
 The New York Times review called it "a vivid and engrossing production."
 In a similar vein, Variety considered Night Flight, "a competently done saga".
-Despite the favorable reviews, however, Night Flight was considered a disappointment at the box office.

 Smarting from some critics' reviews of his novel, and professing that he hated the film adaptation, Saint Exupéry refused to renew his author's rights, which he had granted to MGM only for a 10-year period.
 In 1942, Night Flight was pulled from circulation when MGM's agreement with Saint Exupéry expired.

 Following its first public showing at the 2011 TCM Classic Film Festival, a first-time home video of the picture was released on DVD on June 7, 2011, over 75 years after its original release.
 The movie's world television premiere was on TCM on August 10, 2012.